microsoft/AcademicContent/Labs/Deep Learning/400 - Stream Analytics and Machine Learning/3 - Predict/readme.md

 	_Allowing Azure to access the database server_

 1. Open the database in the Azure Portal.
-Then click **Data explorer** in the menu on the left, click **Login** at the top of the blade, enter the user name and password you specified in Step 1, and click **OK** to log in to the database.
+Then click **Query editor** in the menu on the left, click **Login** at the top of the blade, enter the user name and password you specified in Step 1, and click **OK** to log in to the database.

 	![Logging in to the database server](Images/database-login.png)